 IP TAKE: The majority of grants have been going to health and human service causes that affect children.
 This is a funder with a passion for juvenile justice and youth mental health.
 Ask for a grant in the $15,000 to $25,000 range.

+Since 2018, the funder has been phasing out the following two programs: civic and community (community stabilization) and culture (capacity building).
+The foundation provides program/project support and general operating support.
+All funding is focused on neighborhoods and people who are disadvantaged.
+Overall, the fund’s civic and community grantmaking goals have been to reduce foreclosures and their negative consequences on neighborhoods and residents.
+In this category, the Fund also aims to increase the participation of youth and adults in the civic process.
+Within the realm of culture grantmaking, the Fund awards capacity-building grants to arts organizations to strengthen the Chicago arts sector and boost arts programs in non-arts organizations.
 The foundation’s education grantmaking is largely focused on STEM studies in pre-K through 12th grade classrooms.
 It also awards grants for hands-on projects that provide opportunities for discovery and problem-solving, promote self-esteem, and foster eager learners.
 Albert Pick Jr. Fund health grants are focused on reducing violence that affects youth, with special consideration given to programs that use restorative justice.
 Mental health is also a big part of this funder’s current health strategy, especially for children and youth.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)